wayn-r/lovelace-lcars-card/flattened_codebase.md

     let initialOffsetY = 0;

     if (movement === 'in') {
-      // For 'in' movements, the element starts offset and moves TO its layout position.
-      // The initialOffset is the negative of the travel vector. initialOffsetX = -baseTranslateX;
+      initialOffsetX = -baseTranslateX;
       initialOffsetY = -baseTranslateY;
-      // translateX/Y still represent the travel vector towards the layout position. translateX = baseTranslateX;
+      translateX = baseTranslateX;
       translateY = baseTranslateY;
     } else {
-      // For 'out' or direct movements, it starts at its layout position and moves AWAY.
-      // No initial offset from the layout position. translateX = baseTranslateX;
+      translateX = baseTranslateX;
       translateY = baseTranslateY;
     }